mdn/interactive-examples/README.md

 ## Project maintainers

-Should you have any questions regarding this project, please feel feel to @mention either @wbamberg or @schalkneethling
+Should you have any questions regarding this project, please feel free to @mention either @wbamberg or @schalkneethling

 ## Good first issues